jp-pino/mopiOS/proj/Readme.md

 ## Structure
 1. Add your header files (\*.h) to *inc*.
 2. Add your source files (\*.c) to *src*.
-3. Add external libraries you want to use to lib.
+3. Add external libraries you want to use to *lib*.

 ## Building & Flashing